Charge density waves in graphite; towards the magnetic ultra-quantum limit

-We now discuss the theoretical interpretation of these features, based on our new calculations of the LL structure including the Hartree-Fock self-energy, following Takada and Goto \cite{Takada98}.
+We now discuss the theoretical interpretation of these features, based on our new numerical calculations of the LL structure including the Hartree-Fock self-energy, following the framework of \cite{Takada98}.
 In the quantum limit, the system is understood in terms of the one-dimensional dispersion of the lowest, spin-split, electron and hole LLs, and their density wave instabilities.
 We investigate closely the magnetic field dependence of the putative nesting vectors in all four LLs that are close to the Fermi level (see Fig. \ref{fig:Figure3}).
 We calculate the renormalized LLs by including the electron self-energy in a fully self-consistent manner \cite{SOM}.
-The effect of short-range correlations, neglected by the conventional random-phase approximation (RPA), is included via the so-called local-field correction \cite{Hubbard57,Singwi68} to the effective electron-electron interaction.
+The effect of short-range correlations, neglected by the conventional random-phase approximation, is included via the Hubbard local-field correction \cite{Hubbard57,Singwi68} to the effective electron-electron interaction.
 The inclusion of this correction is crucial in order to get a quantitative agreement between the theoretical LL structure and the experimental data.
 We use the experimental value of $B_{\alpha'}$ to fix the tuning parameter that characterizes our theory \cite{SOM}, namely the static relative permittivity.

-We find that the sharpest new features at $B_{\alpha'}=52.3\pm0.1$ T and $B_{\beta'} = 54.2\pm0.1$ T, corresponding to two distinct first-order transitions (see Figs.~\ref{fig:Figure3} and \ref{fig:Figure4}), are associated with the abrupt depopulation of both the $(0,\uparrow)$ (electron-like) and $(-1,\downarrow)$ (hole-like) LLs, as originally predicted \cite{Takada98}.
-We believe that the DW instabilities in both LLs correspond to CDWs, and discuss fully the possible scenarios, in the light of this new direct observation of the depopulation of two LLs in \cite{SOM}.
-We also argue below that the splitting of the transitions arises from the breaking of valley degeneracy.
-The first-order character of the $\alpha'$ and $\beta'$ transitions, predicted by our theory, is experimentally confirmed by the clear evidence of hysteresis in both, as shown in Fig.~\ref{fig:Figure3}.
-Note that a resistance hysteresis around 53 T was already observed by Yaguchi \textit{et al.} \cite{Yaguchi13}, however the resolution of the two first-order transitions was not possible in that work.
+We find that the sharpest new features at $B_{\alpha'}=52.3\pm0.1$ T and $B_{\beta'} = 54.2\pm0.1$ T correspond to two distinct first-order transitions (see Figs.~\ref{fig:Figure3} and \ref{fig:Figure4}) associated with the abrupt depopulation of both the $(0,\uparrow)$ (electron-like) and $(-1,\downarrow)$ (hole-like) LLs.
+We argue below that the splitting of the transitions arises from the breaking of valley degeneracy.
+The first-order character of the $\alpha'$ and $\beta'$ transitions, predicted by our theory, is experimentally confirmed by the clear evidence of hysteresis in both, as shown in Fig.~\ref{fig:Figure4}c.